Multi-line Detection

-Group multiline logs into a single log message.
+Read multiline logs as a single log message.

 Overview

-You can group multiline logs into a single log message.
+You can ensure that multiline logs are treated as a single log message by configuring the new line.

 To better understand this concept, consider the following example of java stack trace: